 Typical presenting issues are stress, confidence, relationship problems, issues around anger, depression and anxiety.
 Often several issues will be present at the same time.

-Some specific areas of focus for Claire are detailed below:
+Some areas of specific focus

 Coping with grief and bereavement